j-gams/neon_data_project/create_data/readme.md

         ring_size += 1
     return found_list, ring_size
 ```

+Some setup is required for building the new dataset.
+The database used to store y values and some metadata is initialized below, as is the h5 dataset and a numpy array used to store an h5 chunk before it is written to the h5 dataset (which greatly speeds up the process, based on experimentation).
 If shuffle_order is set to true in the command line arguments, the order in which the raster indices are iterated through is shuffled:
 ```python
 irange_default = np.arange(yrsize[0])